2017-07-15 11:27:03 • ID: 1626

 On the lower terrace a Gravettian with (Micro)-Gravettes, Elements tronquees and Noailles Burins was found below a Solutrean with leaf points and some Solutrean shouldered points.

 The Solutrean of the upper terrace (3 layers) was more abundant with several hundred samples of extremely fine made shouldered points and rare Feuilles de Saule, concentrated in the upper levels.

-While in the lower two layers, leaf points (some of them were as long as 22 cm) were also present, they were absent in the upper layer.
+While in the lower two layers, classical leaf points (some of them were as long as 22 cm) were also present, while they were absent in the upper layer.